What is Teco New Order email virus?

 |Malware Removal (Windows)||

-To summarize, cyber criminals behind malspam campaigns attempt to trick users into executing files that are designed to install malware by disguising their emails as official letters sent from legitimate companies.
-A couple of examples of other malspam campaigns like this one are "Tasco Email Virus", "Transcrop Bank Email Virus" and "Print Works Email Virus".
+To summarize, cyber criminals behind malspam campaigns attempt to trick users into executing files that install malware.
+They disguise their emails as official messages sent from legitimate companies.
+Some examples of other malspam campaigns similar to this one are "Tasco Email Virus", "Transcrop Bank Email Virus" and "Print Works Email Virus".

 How did Teco New Order email virus infect my computer?